JuliaWeb/Gumbo.jl/README.md

 ## Installation

-You *should* be able to do:
+As with any other registered Julia package:

 ```
-Pkg.clone("Gumbo")
-Pkg.build("Gumbo")
+Pkg.add("Gumbo")
 ```

-Please file an issue if the build script fails for you; it has not yet been extensively tested.
+Installation does involve building the gumbo C library.
+Building native libraries can be flaky, please file an issue if the build script fails for you

 ## Basic usage